June 9. Kazinform's timeline of major events

 EVENTS

-2019 - The snap presidential election wraps up at 8:00 pm Nur-Sultan time in Kazakhstan.
-Kassym-Jomart Tokayev representing the Nur Otan Party (today's AMANAT) scores 70.96% of the votes.
+2019- The snap presidential election wraps up at 8:00 pm Nur-Sultan time in Kazakhstan.
+Kassym-Jomart Tokayev gained 70.96% of the votes.

 2021 - Kazakh eline algys (Grateful to the Kazakh People) memorial plaque is unveiled in Arys city.

-2021 - 14 Kazah universities are places in the Quacquarelli Symonds World University Rankings.
+2021- 14 Kazakh universities are places in the Quacquarelli Symonds World University Rankings.